 If you were hurt by a motorist driving under the influence (DUI), you could have a Conyers DUI accident lawyer from our team pursue compensation.
 Meet Kaine Law.
 Our legal team has years of experience fighting for claimants like you.

 We want to be on your side.
-If you’ve thought about seeking legal help but didn’t because the process seemed all too intimidating or stressful, we’re here to help.
+If you’ve thought about seeking legal help but didn’t because the process seemed all too intimidating or stressful, a Conyers personal injury lawyer is here to help.

 We Start Working on Your Case at No Upfront Cost

 Since we began serving Georgia, Kaine Law has operated on a contingency-fee basis.
 We will finance all of the consulting, efforts, and research that go into your case until its conclusion.
 Furthermore, we take our fees from your final settlement, so you pay virtually nothing out of pocket.

 Unlike some law firms, we’re not in this business for the money.
 We’re in this industry to protect injured claimants.

 For a free legal consultation with a dui accident lawyer serving Conyers, call 404-214-2001

 Following your accident caused by a drunk driver, you have only two years to file your lawsuit.
 This pertains to your situation, whether you were injured or lost a loved one.
 O.C.G.A. § 9-3-33 is a firm deadline that applies to most situations.
 However, you could qualify for an extension under certain circumstances.

 Kaine Law knows the importance of filing your lawsuit on time.
 By entrusting our auto accident lawyer with your case, you don’t have to worry about any pending deadlines.